CNN

 CNN makes war easy.
 Getting the message from the military violates ethical journalism standards.

-When Lou Dobbs rails against illegal immigrants every night on CNN, should we think that is "news" ?
+Although Lou Dobbs recently left CNN, he formerly railed against illegal immigrants every night on CNN, should we think that is "news" ?
+(A note to Lou.)

 Time Hires War Criminal Bill Kristol - Cancel Your Subscription